Existence and Distributional Chaos of Points that are Recurrent but Not Banach Recurrent: Introduction

+The technique used in this paper is to construct a map \(T\) which maps Case (i) to Case (i') and keeps distributional chaos invariant.
+The remainder of the paper is organized as follows.
+In section 2, we introduce basic concepts and notations of symbolic dynamics, distributional chaos and multifractal analysis.
+Section 3 discusses the construction of \(T\) and its properties.
+In section 4, we construct an auxiliary subshift which satisfies the specification property.
+Section 5 is devoted to the proof of main theorems.
+In section 6, we extend the previous results to general dynamical systems.

-Remark that the topological entropy on the set of \((Rec\setminus BR)\) is still an open problem, since the technique used in present paper is a construction by induction which is not enough to estimate the entropy.
+We remark that the topological entropy on the set of \((Rec\setminus BR)\) is still an open problem.
+The map \(T\) constructed in this paper does not necessary map a full entropy set to a full entropy set.